miteshgupta07/Gesture-Commander/README.md

-<h1 align="center">🎥 GestureVLC 🎥</h1>
+<h1 align="center">🎥 VLC Gesture Commander 🎥</h1>

-GestureVLC uses computer vision techniques to interpret hand gestures and control VLC Media Player.
+VLC Gesture Commander uses computer vision techniques to interpret hand gestures and control VLC Media Player.
 Utilizing OpenCV for image processing and cvzone for hand detection, it provides an intuitive, hands-free way to interact with your media player.

 ## Features